rob-blackbourn/jetblack-js-cluster-manager/README.md

   longitude: point.geometry.coordinates[0],
 });

-// This function is used to make the data item when a cluster point
+// This function is used to make the point data when a node cluster
 // is generated.
 const makePoint = (coordinate, nodes) => ({
   type: "Feature",